gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

 Ok, so we pass it an identifier for the input whose iframe we'd like to switch to, and then a block for what we'd like to do while switched to that iframe.
-The `in_iframe_for` method first saves off a reference to our `current_window`, then it determines a selector using the identifier we provided (in this case `:card_number`), then it tells selenium to switch to that iframe.
+The `in_iframe_for` method first saves off a reference to our `current_window`, then, using the identifier we provided, it determines a selector that will find the iframe, and it tells selenium to switch to that iframe.
 Once switched, it executes the block.
-Lastly, it ensures that once we're done executing the block, we switch back to that `current_window` we saved off originally.
+Lastly, it ensures that once we're done executing the block, we switch back to the `current_window` we saved off originally.

 Kinda gnarly, but essential for testing our Stripe form 😬